Copa America 2021: Why were Argentina and Colombia stripped of hosting duty & will it be cancelled? | Goal.com

 Will Copa America 2021 be cancelled?

-CONMEBOL has not indicated that Copa America 2021 will be cancelled, but they have given themselves a very short timeframe to make it work.
+CONMEBOL will not cancel Copa America 2021, with Brazil being selected as a replacement host nation.

-The decision to drop Argentina as a host nation came on May 30 - two weeks before the competition is set to begin on June 13.
+The decision to drop Argentina as a host nation came on May 30, two weeks before the competition is set to begin on June 13, so CONMEBOL had a short window to find a replacement.

-If the tournament is not cancelled, there is a possibility that it could be delayed until later in the year, but it would be very difficult to fit a month-long tournament into the football calendar.

 Who won Copa America 2019?